-Often, it's a warning sign of a serious medical condition that needs attention.
+Often, it's a warning sign of a serious medical condition that needs attention, such as a brain tumor or hemorrhage.
 But sometimes the pressure and swelling can't be traced to a specific problem.
 In that case, there are other ways to ease the swelling.

 If you don't treat it, papilledema can lead to vision loss.